bichangwei/PMAT/README.md

     Example:
     ```
-        # If canu or NextDenovo is not installed in the PATH you need to provide the parameter -cp or -np.
+        # If canu or NextDenovo is not installed in the PATH, you need provide the parameter -cp or -np.
         For HiFi data    : PMAT all -i hifi.fastq.gz -o hifi_assembly -st hifi -g 500M
         For ONT raw data : PMAT all -i ont.fastq.gz -o ont_assembly -st ont -cfg ont_correct.cfg -tk all -g 500M
         For CLR raw data : PMAT all -i ont.fastq.gz -o clr_assembly -st clr -cfg clr_correct.cfg -tk all -g 500M